 Student Professional Development (FREE) (Wednesday morning 8:00-11:30am)

 This FREE course will allow students to meet with professionals to learn about different aspects of fisheries employment in the state of Tennessee.
-Various, state, federal and non-profit organizations will be present in order to answer any questions and help give guidance on how to obtain future employment.
+Various, state, federal and non-profit organizations will be present to answer any questions and help give guidance on how to obtain future employment.
 Please sign up for this course in the Square store if you plan on attending so that we can get an accurate head count, and plan to bring a draft resume/CV if you wish to receive feedback from the instructors.

-Deadline to submit abstracts is Jan 28, 2022.
+Deadline to submit abstracts is February 10, 2023.
 We are accepting abstracts for both oral and poster presentations.
-Oral presentations should be no more than 15 minutes with 5 minutes for questions.
+Oral presentations should be no more than 15 minutes total, including 5 minutes for questions.

-• Professional presenters are invited to compete for the 3rd annual Best Symposium Paper and Poster Awards (1st prizes for both)
+- Professional presenters are invited to compete for the 4th annual Best Symposium Paper and Poster Awards (bragging rights and resume boosters for both winners)

 Please submit your abstract as a MS Word document to email@example.com.
 Please follow these instructions for submission:

-In the email subject line, please enter TNAFS2022: followed by the author names in your abstract (e.g., TNAFS2022 EarpHolliday)
+- In the email subject line, please enter TNAFS2023: followed by the author names in your abstract (e.g., TNAFS2023 EarpHolliday)

 Abstract word limit is 250 words and should include the following information: